 Students who do not maintain a 2.0 cumulative grade point average after Probation IV status will be immediately placed on Suspension II.
 Students will not be permitted to continue enrollment at the College.
 Students in this status may petition a Re-Admissions committee in writing.
 If it is approved, the student may re-enroll with guidelines established by the committee.
 If the petition is denied, the student may appeal to the College President.
 The President's decision is final.
-The Re-Admissions Committee will consist of the past and possible future applicable Academic Program Coordinator(s), the Academic Dean (s) for the past and possible future applicable programs.
+The Re-Admissions Committee will consist of the past and possible future applicable faulty advisor(s), the Academic Division Assistant Vice President(s) for the past and possible future applicable programs.